-TERRY ALLEN, 27, graduated from U.C.
+TERRY ALLEN, 28, graduated from U.C.
 Berkeley with a Bachelor’s Degree in Rhetoric.
 A few months after graduating, he was accepted into the White House Internship Program at the Travel Office of the Obama Administration.
 Shortly thereafter he received a Masters Degree from Columbia University in Education Policy and Social Analysis.
-Now in his third year of doctoral study in the Education Department of UCLA, he serves as a lead researcher for the Million Dollar Hoods Project, which maps the fiscal and human cost of mass incarceration in Los Angeles.
+Now in his fourth year of doctoral study in the Education Department of UCLA, he serves as a lead researcher for the Million Dollar Hoods Project, which maps the fiscal and human cost of mass incarceration in Los Angeles.
 The project documents how hundreds of millions of dollars are wasted every year on ineffective and inequitable law enforcement.
 Little did he know, he was born and raised in precisely a community that is the basis of the project.
 Terry's dissertation research focuses on the structural inequality in youth contact with law enforcement and school discipline.
-He works as an adjunct researcher at RAND Corporation and holds several other research positions on the campus of UCLA.
-This is his third New Leader Scholarship.
+During his studies, he worked as a trainee at the U.S. Government Accountability Office and summer associate-adjunct researcher at RAND Corporation.
+Terry currently holds several other research positions on the campus of UCLA.
+In the following academic year, Terry will begin pursuing his JD at UCLA School of Law.
+This is his fourth New Leader Scholarship.

-VIOLETA ALVAREZ, 29, BA, NLS Scholar 2015 graduated from the University of California, Berkeley with a Bachelor's in Political Science and a minor in Ethnic Studies.
+VIOLETA ALVAREZ, 30, BA, graduated from the University of California, Berkeley with a Bachelor's in Political Science and a minor in Ethnic Studies.
 She grew up with a single mother who worked two jobs in order to take care of her and her two siblings.
 As a thirteen-year old, she began a history of drinking, using drugs and became involved with gangs, spending time in juvenile hall on several occasions.
 At seventeen, she dropped out of high school and at nineteen found herself in jail facing a long prison sentence.
 As a result of her incarceration, she vowed to forge a different path for herself and her son through education.
-Violeta has been tutoring at San Quentin State Prison since 2014 and is a member of several social justice organizations.
+Violeta tutored at San Quentin State Prison from 2014 to 2017 and is a member of several social justice organizations.
 She was the first full-time Program Director of Berkeley Underground Scholars–the first ever UC established organization serving formerly incarcerated and system-impacted students.
-She plans to earn a Masters in Public Policy as well as a law degree in order to work with “underprivileged and minority communities” with an emphasis on stigmatized groups.
-She is now in her first year at UC Hastings College of the Law.
-This is her second New Leader Scholarship.
+She is now in her second year at UC Hastings College of the Law and plans to use her law degree to continue uplifting “underprivileged and minority communities.”
+She is currently the Co-President of La Raza Law Students Association and a Staff Editor of the Hastings Journal on Crime and Punishment.
+This is her third New Leader Scholarship.

-RICHARD D. BRIDGES, JR., 51, received his Master’s in Public Health from San Jose State University this year.
-He graduated from San Francisco State, majoring in health education in 2015.
-His goal is to use his Master’s Degree in Public Health to have an impact on others who have struggled with many of the same problems which led him to a “vicious cycle of recidivism, substance abuse, and hopelessness”.
+RICHARD D. BRIDGES, JR., 52, BA graduated from San Francisco State University with a major in Health Education in 2014.
+He then went on to receive a Master’s in Public Health from San Jose State University in 2017.
+His goal is to use his graduate degrees to have an impact on others who have struggled with many of the same problems which led him to a “vicious cycle of recidivism, substance abuse, and hopelessness”.
 While working full time and attending school, he has facilitated a bi-monthly group at a substance abuse treatment facility, working with those struggling with Hepatitis C. Richard spent his young adulthood in and out of the criminal justice system, ultimately turning to education in order to break the cycle.
 “I am compelled to be a champion for the betterment of humanity.” is how he describes his own transcendence from addiction and hopelessness.
-Currently, Richard is enrolled in the doctoral education program at San Francisco State University.
-This is Richard’s fifth New Leader Scholarship.
+Currently, Richard is enrolled in the second year of a doctoral education program at San Francisco State University.
+He is continuing his research on Hepatitis C. This is Richard’s sixth New Leader Scholarship.

 SEDERIC GRANT, 27, graduated from UC, Berkeley, with a major in Public Health and is committed to becoming a dentist, working with underserved populations.
-Coming from a family of seven, whose mother died when he was nine, Sederic was raised in Foster Care from elementary school.
-While in foster care, he involved himself in campus leadership and athletics, continuing to pursue these same interests on the Berkeley campus.
-While at Cal, he was active in the Berkeley Scholars to Cal and mentored both middle and high school students as well as participating in the UC Black Recruitment and Retention Center.
+Coming from a family of seven, raised in circumstances in which he was exposed to the issues of poverty, he has devoted himself to caring for children raised similarly.
+Sederic has continuously involved himself in campus leadership and athletics while on the Berkeley campus.
+He was also active in the Berkeley Scholars to Cal Program and mentored both middle and high school students as well as participating in the UC Black Recruitment and Retention Center.
 He is focused on the dilemma of foster care youth “aging out” at age 18 and losing their Medicaid coverage.
 Though planning to become a dentist, he is still intent on addressing this seriously neglected problem.
 Sederic spent a year as a Research Assistant at Highland County Hospital in Oakland, gathering and analyzing data in the Emergency Department in preparation for his doctoral work in dentistry.
 He spent a summer studying physics at the University of Sussex in order to strengthen his background in the health sciences and then enrolled in a year- long academic preparatory program for dentistry at UCSF.
-Sederic is now starting his third year in dental school at UC, San Francisco.
-This is his fifth New Leader Scholarship.
+Sederic is now in his last year in dental school at UC, San Francisco.
+This is his sixth New Leader Scholarship.

-NAZINEEN KANDAHARI, 23, BS, NLS Scholar 2016, graduated magna cum laude from the University of California, Berkeley with majors in Public Health and Molecular & Cell Biology, and an emphasis in Infectious Diseases.
+NAZINEEN KANDAHARI, 24, BA, graduated magna cum laude from the University of California, Berkeley with majors in Public Health and Molecular & Cell Biology, and an emphasis in Infectious Diseases.
 Nazineen is committed to serving the underserved, particularly refugee and multicultural communities, through medicine, research, and public health advocacy.
 She is passionate about resolving health inequities and improving reproductive and sexual health.
-Nazineen is currently the Senior Project Coordinator to a research project collaboration between UC Berkeley and a predominantly Latino church; she recently received an awarded from the American Public Health Association for producing novel culturally-sensitive health promotion materials.
-Nazineen also conducts qualitative research at Kaiser Permanente’s Division of Research to improve the healthcare experience for historically marginalized patients; she is published in Contraception journal for her project titled, “Exploring young women’s decisional needs for contraceptive method choice: A qualitative study.”
+Nazineen is currently the Senior Project Coordinator to a research project collaboration between UC Berkeley and a predominantly Latino church; she recently received an award from the American Public Health Association for producing novel culturally-sensitive health promotion and health education materials.
+Nazineen also conducted qualitative research at Kaiser Permanente’s Division of Research to improve the healthcare experience for historically marginalized patients; she is published in Contraception journal for her project titled, “Exploring young women’s decisional needs for contraceptive method choice: A qualitative study.”
 Upon graduation, she received the Departmental award of Outstanding Undergraduate Researcher for her contribution to molecular genetic research on delaying the effects of aging and age-associated disease.
 She is the recipient of numerous scholarships from institutions including Palo Alto Medical Foundation and Women Health Care Executives.
-She is currently in the prestigious UC Berkeley-UCSF Joint Medical Program pursuing her Medical Doctorate and Master's Degree in Health and Medical Sciences.
-This is her second New Leader Scholarship.
+She is currently in the prestigious UC Berkeley-UCSF Joint Medical Program pursuing her Medical Doctorate and Master's Degree in Health and Medical Sciences and is part of the Program in Medical Education for the Urban Underserved, a five-year track at the UCSF School of Medicine for students committed to promoting social justice through medicine, community-based work, and policy change.
+This is her third New Leader Scholarship.

-LARRY McDANIEL JR., 35, received his Bachelor’s Degree from UC, Berkeley, majoring in Sociology, with and AA degree from Peralta College.
+LARRY McDANIEL JR., 36, received his Bachelor’s Degree from UC, Berkeley, majoring in Sociology, with an AA degree from Peralta College.
 As he saw many of his friends falling victim to the challenges which face poor minority communities and finding himself struggling to survive, he vowed to dedicate himself to helping those coming from similar backgrounds.
 At Berkeley, he joined a student-run organization “Spread the Word” which assists underperforming minority youth through mentoring and advocacy.
 He became the president of the organization, a testament to his leadership skills.
-Larry earned a Master’s Degree in Higher Education at the University of Pennsylvania and last year was accepted into the doctoral program in Higher Education and Organizational Change at UCLA.
+Larry earned a Master’s Degree in Higher Education at the University of Pennsylvania and is pursuing his doctorate in Higher Education and Organizational Change at UCLA.
 He aspires to become a university professor, using his own background as a means of reaching out to students who have been similarly discouraged.
 Following his own struggle over a 10-year period in community colleges, he is acutely aware of the struggles of Black children ”growing up in economically neglected neighborhoods”.
-He plans to engage in research, which effects policy changes in social structure with a particular emphasis on “racial identity for community college transfer students of color who attend historically and predominantly white universities”.
-This is his third New Leader Scholarship.
+He plans to engage in research which effects policy changes in social structure with a particular emphasis on “racial identity for community college transfer students of color who attend historically and predominantly white universities”.
+This is his fourth New Leader Scholarship.

-ABDULLAH PUCKETT,45, was accepted into the doctoral program in cultural anthropology and was awarded the prestigious Eugene V. Cota-Robles Fellowship.
-He majored in Political Economy and Interdisciplinary Studies and received his BA from UC, Berkeley.
+ABDULLAH PUCKETT, 46, is pursuing his doctorate in cultural anthropology at UCLA and was awarded the prestigious Eugene V. Cota-Robles Fellowship.
+He majored in Political Economy and Interdisciplinary Studies and received his BA from UC Berkeley.
 On his own from the age of sixteen, he was imprisoned from 1999 through 2014.
 Inspired by the election of Barack Obama in 2008, he saw that real change in our systems was more than a theoretical possibility.
 He saw that “when ordinary people come together, we can make extraordinary things happen”.
 Initially, he was inspired to become a community organizer like President Obama but began to realize that many more avenues were open to him through his studies.
 His mother went to school at the age of 47 and earned a doctorate in Pharmacy in part to inspire and demonstrate to her children what was possible through education and determination.
-This is his second New Leader Scholarship.
+This is his third New Leader Scholarship.